VinayakJha-1/Economic_Impact_Analysis/README.md

 5.3	State GDP Data from RBI

-Objective: To calculate the economic loss (net) to state GDP due to Internet Shutdown.
+    <p>Objective: To calculate the economic loss (net) to state GDP due to Internet Shutdown.</p>

-Assumption: State GDP is the cumulation of multiple factors representing the formal and informal sectors and activities.
+<p>Assumption: State GDP is the cumulation of multiple factors representing the formal and informal sectors and activities.
 In our calculation, we have considered the contribution of the Digital economy on state GDP.
-The contribution of the Digital economy on the country's GDP was 7.7% in 2020.
+The contribution of the Digital economy on the country's GDP was 7.7% in 2020.</p>

 Input variables: